Mahmoud-Mordi/School-Management-System/README.md

 * **Main.cpp**: The entry point of the entire application.
 It contains the main program loop, displays all menus, handles user input, and calls the functions in the **Controller** layer.

 ---
+How to Use the Program?
+1.Download and Run the Program:
+Download the program's executable file ( start.exe ).
+Run the program by double-clicking on the executable file or executing it from the command line.

+---
 The program will display a main menu with options for managing students, courses, and teachers.
-Use the corresponding number keys to select an option and follow the on-screen prompts.
+Use the number keys (1, 2, 3) to select the desired menu.

-Available Options:
+Follow the on-screen prompts to enter data or navigate through the options.

+**Data Validation**
+The program includes robust data validation to ensure the information you enter is correct.
+If you enter invalid data (e.g., a letter instead of an age), the program will display an error message and prompt you to try again.

+**Available Options**
+The main menu leads to three sub-menus, each with its own set of operations.

-Students Menu :
+Students Menu:

-Add a new student.
+1. Add a new student.

-Show all students.
+2. Show all students.

-Edit an existing student.
+3. Edit an existing student.

-Remove a student.
+4. Remove a student.

-Search for a student by ID.
+5. Search for a student by their ID.
+6. Return to the main menu.

-Courses Menu :
+Courses Menu:

-Add a new course.
+1. Add a new course.

-Show all courses.
+2. Show all courses.

-Edit an existing course.
+3. Edit an existing course.

-Remove a course.
+4. Remove a course.

-Search for a course by ID.
+5. Search for a course by its ID.
+6. Return to the main menu.

-Teachers Menu :
+Teachers Menu:

-Add a new teacher.
+1. Add a new teacher.

-Show all teachers.
+2. Show all teachers.

-Edit an existing teacher.
+3. Edit an existing teacher.

-Remove a teacher.
+4. remove a teacher.

-Search for a teacher by ID.
+5. Search for a teacher by their ID.

-Exit :
+6. Return to the main menu.

-Exits the program.
+Option 4 : Exit the program.

-Author
-Mahmoud Mordi
+---
+Feel free to use and customize this management system according to your needs.
+If you encounter any issues or have further questions, please refer to the source code and the README file for guidance.